The lattice of varieties of monoids: Initial information

 Recall that a lattice $\langle L;\vee,\wedge\rangle$ with a least element~0 is 0-\emph{distributive} if it satisfies the following implication:

-Lattices of varieties of classical types of algebras such as groups, rings, semigroups and lattices are well known to be 0-distributive.
-For semigroup varieties, this is a folklore result; see, for example,~\cite[Section~1]{Shevrin-Vernikov-Volkov-09}.
+Lattices of varieties of classical types of algebras such as groups, rings, semigroups, and lattices are well known to be 0-distributive.
+For semigroup varieties, this is a folklore result; see, for example, Shevrin \textit{et~al.}\@ \cite[Section~1]{Shevrin-Vernikov-Volkov-09}.
 Varieties of monoids are of no exception to this trend.

-\begin{observation} The lattice $\mathbb{MON}$ is $0$-distributive. \end{observation}
+\begin{observation} The lattice $\mathbb{MON}$ is 0-distributive. \end{observation}

-To prove this claim, it suffices to check that if an atom of the lattice $\mathbb{MON}$ is not contained in two monoid varieties, then it is not contained in their join.
-This easily follows from the claim that the lattice $\mathbb{SEM}$ is 0-distributive and Proposition~\ref{MON is sublat of SEM}.
+To prove this result, it suffices to check that whenever an atom of $\mathbb{MON}$ is not contained in two monoid varieties, then it is not contained in their join.
+This easily follows from Proposition~\ref{MON is sublat of SEM} and the fact that the lattice $\mathbb{SEM}$ is 0-distributive.